FourierFlows/FourierFlows.jl/README.md

         - 4th-order Runge-Kutta (RK4)
         - 4th-order Runge-Kutta Exponential Time Differencing (ETDRK4)
         - 4th-order Dual Runge-Kutta (DualRK4)
-        - 4th-order Dual Runge-Kutta Exponential Time Differencing (Dual ETDRK4)
+        - 4th-order Dual Runge-Kutta Exponential Time Differencing (DualETDRK4)

         For each time-stepper exists also a "filtered" version that filters out high-wavenumber spectral components of the solution.
 The `Dual`